 Scholarly Commons Citation

 Cashin, Sheryll, "Civil Rights for the Twenty-First Century: Lessons from Justice Thurgood Marshall's Race-Transcending Jurisprudence" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1699.
+1699.